Heionbuji/SVGDB-frontend/README.md

 ```
 npm ci
 ```
-Rename the .env.example file to just .env (and modify it if needed)
+Duplicate the .env.example file and name it just .env (and modify it if needed)

 And start a development server with